-Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA)
+Integrated Assessments incorporating Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA)

-Before a mandatory Sustainability Appraisal is conducted, a Scoping Report must be completed which begins the consultation process with the three statutory bodies for an SA.
+The Scoping Report represents the first stage of the Integrated Assessment (IA) which is carried out alongside the plan production process.
+It will make recommendations to enhance potential positive outcomes and minimise negative impacts of the policies within the CLLP.
+It begins the consultation process with the three statutory bodies for an SA.
 These are Natural England, Historic England, and the Environment Agency.